-When there is a tropopause wave source preceding an SSD (Figs. 6b, 7b), we can see wave propagation out of the wave source (at ~ 200 hPa), especially in ERA-20C (Fig. 7b), whereas in the model there is weak wave propagation from the weak surface wave source present as well (which largely dissipates in mid-upper troposphere).
-Note that in ERA-20C there is only 460 a weak (non-robust) surface wave source present around the onset of the tropopause wave source (Fig. 7b), however in the model (Fig. 6b) the surface wave source is significant though weaker than for the surface wave source events (Fig. 6e).
-In the model (and also in ERA-20C, though not significant in Fig. 7b), the presence of tropospheric $k = 2$ ($k = 1$ in ERA-20C) waves can also contribute to potential resonance, occurring with upscale cascade at the tropopause (sections 2.2, 4), which 465 further amplifies the wave source and subsequent wave propagation (note that wave source amplification is possible via non-conservative or other effects as well).
-The waves that originate at the tropopause then dissipate in the stratosphere (negative EP flux divergence there), eventually leading to zonal flow deceleration.
+415 When there is a tropopause wave source preceding an SSD (Figs. 6b, 7b), we can see wave propagation out of the wave source (at ~ 200 hPa), especially in ERA-20C (Fig. 7b), whereas in the model there is weak wave propagation from the weak surface wave source present as well (which largely dissipates in mid-upper troposphere).
+In the model (and also in ERA-20C, though not significant in Fig. 7b), the presence of tropospheric $k = 2$ ($k = 1$ in ERA-20C) waves can also contribute to resonance, occurring with upscale cascade at the tropopause (sections 2.2, 4), which further amplifies the wave source and 420 subsequent wave propagation.
+The waves that originate at the tropopause then dissipate in the stratosphere (negative EP flux divergence there), eventually leading to zonal mean zonal wind deceleration.

-SSDs preceded by the surface wave source (Figs. 6e, 7e) show propagation of waves out of the surface wave source, which largely dissipate in the upper-troposphere/lower-stratosphere, especially in ERA-20C.
-While some of these waves likely make it deep into the stratosphere (indicated in the model, but less so in ERA-20C), there is wave amplification occurring within 470 the stratosphere as well, suggesting a role of stratospheric internal dynamics.
+425 SSDs preceded by the surface wave source (Figs. 6e, 7e) show propagation of waves out of the surface wave source, which largely dissipate in the upper-troposphere/lower-stratosphere, especially in ERA-20C.
+While some of these waves likely make it into deep stratosphere (indicated in the model, but less so in ERA-20C), there is wave amplification occurring within the stratosphere as well, suggesting a role of stratospheric internal dynamics.
 In ERA-20C it is also possible that smaller scale waves occur via downscale cascade during the wave breaking (dissipation) process, thus no robust $k = 1$ waves are present in the lower-mid stratosphere.
-However, we found no robust smaller-scale waves (e.g., $k = 2, 3$) in that region, suggesting it may be case dependent (not shown).
-Additionally, after lag 0 (i.e., after central SSD date) a (weaker) tropopause wave source occurs, 475 which shows clear upward and poleward wave propagation in both datasets, and in ERA-20C there is even an indication of anomalous downward propagation (meaning either weaker upward wave propagation or weak downward wave propagation).
-Note that the potential downward propagation from the tropopause wave source could also be a consequence of wave reflection near the tropopause.
-The presence of the tropopause wave source following SSDs preceded by surface wave source is consistent with recent studies (e.g., Birner and Albers, 2017; de la Cámara et al., 2019).
+However, we found no robust smaller-scale waves (e.g., $k = 2, 3$) in that region, suggesting it may be case dependent (now shown).
+Additionally, after lag 0 (i.e., after central SSD date) a (weaker) tropopause wave source occurs, which shows clear upward and poleward wave propagation in both datasets, and in ERA-20C there is even an indication 430 of anomalous downward propagation (meaning either weaker upward wave propagation or weak downward wave propagation).
+The presence of the tropopause wave source following SSDs preceded by surface wave source is consistent with recent studies (e.g., Birner and Albers, 2017; Cámara et al., 2019).